This lesson is being piloted (Beta version)

 Introduction

-There are four types of storage volumes that you will encounter at Fermilab (or CERN):
+There are five types of storage volumes that you will encounter at Fermilab (or CERN):

 Each has its own advantages and limitations, and knowing which one to use when isn’t all straightforward or obvious.
 But with some amount of foresight, you can avoid some of the common pitfalls that have caught out other users.